Birds And Wildlife in Our Garden

 The gardens are full of wild life.

 There are plenty of rabbits and grey squirrels.

-The chickens and bantams are completely free range, but sadly thanks to legislation from Brussels, we are not allowed to serve you their absolutely delicious fresh eggs!
-We have to eat them ourselves!
+The chickens and bantams are no longer completely free range as since the Hunting Ban we have been over run with foxes and they were ‘disappearing’ on a daily basis.
+Sadly, thanks to legislation from Brussels, we are not allowed to serve you their absolutely delicious fresh eggs – we have to eat them ourselves!

 We encourage birds by providing nest boxes in the garden, making sure they have water during dry spells and feeding them as per the RSPB guidelines.
 You may be able to see the following birds:

 - Blue Tits

 - Green Finches

 - Yellow Wagtails